Comparison of Portuguese and Spanish

 Portuguese and Spanish, although closely related Romance languages, differ in many aspects of their phonology, grammar, and lexicon.
-Both belong to a subset of the Romance languages known as West Iberian Romance, which also includes several other languages or dialects with fewer speakers, all of which are mutually intelligible to some degree.
+Both belong to a subset of the Romance languages known as West Iberian Romance, which also includes several other languages or dialects with fewer speakers, all of which are mutually intelligible to a considerable degree.

 The most obvious differences between Spanish and Portuguese are in pronunciation.
-Mutual intelligibility is greater between the written languages than between the spoken forms.
+Mutual intelligibility is greater when written rather than spoken.
 Compare, for example, the following sentences—roughly equivalent to the English proverb "A word to the wise is sufficient," or, a more literal translation, "To a good listener, a few words are enough.":